From 2020-2025 we will clean more than 20 000 beaches/hotspots, and of course – the areas in between.

 How do we work with businesses?

-We have a positive dialogue with businesses and try to help them to solve their challenges with waste.
-A lot of businesses are helping us with funding, and sometimes we make special agreements about where to clean beaches for the money they’ve donated.
+We have a positive dialogue with businesses and try to help them solve their waste challenges.
+Many businesses are helping us with funding, and sometimes, we make special agreements about where to clean beaches for the money they’ve donated.

 Is someone making money from our operations?

-No – Our structure is driven in a “nonprofit” model, which means noe one is having any profit – all our funding goes to the purpose.
-We have also decided to have low wages for our employees, which makes us work only with people that have high motivation and personal engagement in sustainability and plastic pollution – no one should be motivated by money to be a part of our team!
+No – Our structure is driven by a “nonprofit” model, which means no one is making any profit – all our funding goes to the purpose.
+We have also decided to have low wages for our employees, which makes us work only with people who have high motivation and personal engagement in sustainability and plastic pollution – no one should be motivated by money to be a part of our team!

 What is the cost of cleaning a beach?